MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 6. At this point you are at the beginning of the trace file and are ready to travel forward and backward in time.

     > [!TIP]
     > Using breakpoints is a common approach to pause code execution at some event of interest.
 Unique to TTD, you can set a breakpoint and travel back in time until that breakpoint is hit after the trace has been recorded.
-The ability to later determine the best breakpoint, after the code has executed, enables additional debugging workflows.
+The ability to examine the process state after an issue has happened, to determine the best location for a breakpoint, enables additional debugging workflows.
 For an example of using a breakpoint in the past, see [Time Travel Debugging - Sample App Walkthrough](time-travel-debugging-walkthrough.md).

 ## Next Steps